Established in 1976, the Post-Tensioning Institute (PTI) is recognized

 PTI committees are open to all members and are instrumental in

-providing guidance to practitioners and in advancing industry practices.
+advancing industry practices.

 PTI is committed to increasing the use of post-tensioning in a variety